scirin/Rusty-chess/README.md

 # Rusty-chess
-A simple chess game written on rust
+A simple chess game written on rust with lot of missing functionality ;(

- Can you recite chess in mind? ;)
+ But hey, you can recite chess in mind instead ;)